 Braised Leeks with Orange

-Use organic oranges since you will be eating the skin and all.
-Serve leeks on sandwiches at room temperature or warm as a side dish.
+Infused with citrus flavor, these leeks can be served on sandwiches at room temperature or warm as a side dish.

 - Total Time: